csingley/ofxtools/README.rst

     pip install ofxtools

-To install the most recent prerelease (which is where the magic happens, and also the bugs), you can download the `current master`_ and unzip it.
-Since dependencies are minimal, it's recommended to use the Python user installation
+To install the most recent prerelease (which is where the magic happens, and also the bugs), you can download the `current master`_, unzip it, and install via the included setup file:
-scheme:

 ::

-    python setup.py install --user
+    python setup.py install

 In addition to the Python package, this will also install a script ``ofxget`` in ``~/.local/bin``, and its sample configuration file in ``~/.config/ofxtools``.

+For any installation method, it's recommended to install ``ofxtools`` in a `virtual environment`_.

 OFX Client
 ==========